tongoonamujera/Slack_bot_ruby/README.md

    ```

    - To get a local copy up and running, follow these simple example steps.

-1. Open a terminal window and enter `git clone https://github.com/tongoonamujera/Slack_bot_ruby.git`
+    - 1. Open a terminal window and enter `git clone https://github.com/tongoonamujera/Slack_bot_ruby.git`
-2. Make your new cloned directory your active directory
+    - 2. Make your new cloned directory your active directory
-3. Currently, you are in the "development branch."
+    - 3. Currently, you are in the "development branch."

-### Prerequisites

-Ruby installed localy

 ### Usage